Hans Brase

-Hans-George Brase (Hans) (born September 15, 1993) is an American-German basketball player for Hamburg Towers of the Basketball Bundesliga.
+Hans-George Brase (Hans) (born September 15, 1993) is a retired American-German basketball player.
 He stands 6’9’’ (205 cm) tall and plays the forward position.
+He made 52 appearances in the German Basketball-Bundesliga.

 Career

 Born in Charlottesville, Virginia, Brase spent parts of his early childhood in Germany, where his parents come from, before his family settled in Clover, South Carolina.

 Brase attended Gaston Day School in Gastonia, North Carolina and transferred to the Hill School in Pottstown, Pennsylvania in 2010.

 He committed to Princeton University in 2011 and joined the Tigers for the 2012–13 season.
 During his freshman season, he received Ivy League Rookie of the Week honors on December 24, 2012.
 As a sophomore (2013–14), Brase led the team in rebounding (5.7rpg) and was the team's second-leading scorer with 11.2 points a contest.
 As a junior (2014–15), Brase once again led the Tigers in rebounding (7.5rpg) and was the team's second-leading scorer with 11.5 points a contest.

 In November 2015, prior to his senior season, Brase sustained a torn ACL and missed the entire 2015–16 campaign.
 He suffered another injury to his right knee in December 2016, which ended his senior season as well as his playing career at Princeton.
 Brase played five games as a senior, averaging 6.4 points and 2.8 rebounds a contest.
 As the Ivy League does not allow medical redshirts, he transferred to Iowa State for a fifth year of college basketball.

 In Mai 2018, he signed his first contract as a professional basketball player, inking a deal with Mitteldeutscher BC of the German Basketball Bundesliga.
 In his first season as professional basketball player, Brase averaged 5.2 points and 3.4 rebounds a game in 23 Bundesliga contests.
 In June 2019, he signed with fellow Bundesliga side Riesen Ludwigsburg.
 In the 2019–20 season, he reached the Bundesliga finals with Ludwigsburg, where he and his team fell short to Alba Berlin.

 Brase signed with Bundesliga team Hamburg Towers on August 4, 2020.